Landmark bill to limit cryptomining passes NY Legislature

 The closely watched bill approved early Friday by the state Senate would establish a two-year moratorium on new and renewed air permits for fossil fuel power plants used for energy-intensive “proof-of-work” cryptomining.
 Proof-of-work is the blockchain-based algorithm used by bitcoin and some other cryptocurrencies.

-The bill, touted by supporters as the first of its kind, now goes to Democratic Gov. Kathy Hochul for consideration.
-The governor has said she want to make sure any legislation balances economic and environmental concerns.
+The bill, which supporters and opponents say is the first of its kind, now goes to Democratic Gov. Kathy Hochul for consideration.
+The governor has said she wants to make sure any legislation balances economic and environmental concerns.

 Environmentalists who lobbied for the bill said natural gas-burning power plants being used for cryptomining operations threaten the state’s ability to meet is long-term climate goals.